 My Two Part Peace Theology Framework

-2. Christians, people who choose to follow Jesus, are called to live lives of service to the world that is exemplified by self-sacrifice, non-violence, forgiveness and the pursuit of justice as God’s spirit transforms us and guides us every day.
-This is highlighted in Paul’s teaching in (Phil 2:1-11) and in Jesus teaching to his first 12 disciples when they were fighting about power in (Mark 10:35-45).
+2. Christians, people who choose to follow Jesus, are called to live lives of service to the world exemplified by self-sacrifice, non-violence, forgiveness and the pursuit of justice.
+We’re enabled to do this through God’s spirit who transforms us and guides us every day.

-If this is new to you and you’re interested in finding more info about Peace Theology then enter your email below and I’ll send updates and teaching material directly to your inbox and more info about an upcoming booklet which will serve as an intro to peace theology for church leaders.
+If this is new to you and you’re interested in finding more info about Peace Theology then drop your email of here and I’ll email new writing and teaching material directly to your inbox.
+Keep your eyes open for a free upcoming booklet to serve as an intro to peace theology for church leaders.